Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 Rather than assessing every read in the raw data by hand we can use the program [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to visualise the quality of the whole sequencing file.

-FastQC has been pre-installed on your isntance so we can pull up the help documentation for fastqc to remind ourselves of the paramaters avaiable
+FastQC has been pre-installed on your isntance so we can pull up the help documentation for fastqc to remind ourselves of the paramaters avaiable.

 ~~~
 $ fastqc -h